 Protecting the resources we love

 Open Space and Mountain Parks is a popular destination for climbers and boulderers alike.
-The diversity of outcroppings and boulder fields allow explorers of any skill level a challenge.
+The diversity of outcroppings and boulder fields provide climbers of any skill level a challenge.

 OSMP requests that climbing gear not be left unattended.
 Unattended gear and ropes may hinder other’s ability to climb or enjoy the natural scenery.